 An in-depth examination of these developments raises the question of the extent to which nursing in Israel, as a central healthcare profession, was aware of, and an initiator in, this process of reform, or whether the nursing profession was merely drawn into the process as a result of global social, economic, and political circumstances.

-Methods

-Documenting the histography of nursing in general, presents methodological difficulties, especially when it is practiced in an unstructured, dynamic circumstances as the topic under study.
-First and foremost, it is well agreed that nurses are better doers than writers; secondly, because of the nature of the Reform the documentation of the nursing doing and policy is missing, Thirdly, little has been previously written about the role and involvement of the Israeli nurses in this Moves.
-Nurses testified before the commission of inquiry but did not participate in the commission or decisions, thus I intentionally focused my study to explore, document, and publish their unique contribution to nursing and to the history of the profession.
-In searching for relevant information, I was helped by a variety of sources, most of which came from various archives and official texts, official reports, previous research and protocols.

 Discussion

 Studies have described nursing as an independent profession with a centuries-long tradition of helping and caring for the weak.
 This has always given the profession a broad basis for its activities.
 The nursing leadership has promoted the development of professional nursing and focused on the needs of the individual patients, and how they are perceived in the community.
 The concepts of the “human being” and “caring” comprised the basis of nursing (e.g., Bradshaw & Bradshaw, 1995; Hendel, 1997; Odem, 2002).